Kaimanawa Legacy Foundation

 Kaimanawa Legacy Foundation is a non-profit charity dedicated to preserving and managing the wild herd in the Kaimanawa Ranges, as well as facilitating the successful placement of New Zealand’s excess wild horses through innovative programs and events.

-An estimated 500 wild horses currently live in the Counted Area of the Kaimanawa Ranges, which makes up the herd population that is managed by the Kaimanawa Wild Horse Advisory Group.
+An estimated 450 wild horses currently live in the Counted Area of the Kaimanawa Ranges, which makes up the herd population that is managed by the Kaimanawa Wild Horse Advisory Group.
 This includes horses in the Southern Zones (Upper 14, Zone 15 [including Home Valley], Zone 18 and Zone 19), Argo Valley (Zone 11 and Lower 14) and Zone 20.
 Of these, 445 are documented in the Kaimanawa Legacy Foundation Database.
+The population is expected to increase by 26% over the 2025/2026 breeding season, bringing the pre 2026 population to approximately 570 horses.
+If so, a muster of up to 170 horses is expected.

 44